-Some hospitals have their own emotional support services with specially trained staff, and some of the nurses on the ward will have received training in counselling.
-You may feel more comfortable talking to a counsellor outside the hospital environment or to a member of your religious faith.
+Some hospitals have their own emotional support services with trained staff, and some of the nurses on the ward will have had training in counselling.
+You may feel more comfortable talking to a counsellor outside the hospital environment or to a member of your religious faith, if you are religious.

 Everyone has their own way of coping with difficult situations.
 Some people find it helpful to talk to family or friends, while others prefer to keep their feelings to themselves.
 There is no right or wrong way to cope, but help is available if you need it.
 Our cancer support specialists can give you information and support to help you cope.